3 Keyword Stuffing Checker tools to Check Your Content For Keyword Spamming

-Google defines keyword stuffing as the practice of repetitively adding words or phrases to a webpage in an attempt to manipulate the ranking in Google’s search results, as well as to include irrelevant keywords, such as a list of phone numbers without much added value..
+Google defines keyword stuffing as the practice of repetitively adding words or phrases to a webpage in an attempt to manipulate the ranking in Google’s search results, as well as to include SEO keywords, such as a list of phone numbers without much added value..

 Types of keyword stuffing:

-Visible keyword stuffing is when a word or phrase is repeated unnecessarily, irrelevant words are added, a block of the same keyword is inserted, or when the keyword being used is not relevant to the topic of the page.
+Keyword stuffing is when a word or phrase is repeated unnecessarily, irrelevant words are added, a block of the same keyword is inserted, or when the keyword being used is not relevant to the topic of the page.

 Search engines want to show people the most relevant information, so while it may seem tempting to take shortcuts, you should avoid doing black-hat tactics that will not help you, but will most likely hurt you.